 \section{Abstract}

-The {\em population protocol} model is used to study the power of {\em pairwise interactions} between simple, indistinguishable entities, referred to as {\em agents}.
-In this model, each agent is equipped with limited storage, represented by a single state drawn from a predefined state space.
-In the {\em probabilistic variant} of population protocols adopted here, a {\em random scheduler} selects an {\em interacting} pair of agents uniformly at random at each step of the protocol.
-In this variant, in addition to efficient {\em state utilisation}, one is also concerned with the {\em stabilisation time}, determined by the number of interactions required to reach the final configuration, divided by the population size $n$.
+The {\em population protocol} model studies {\em pairwise interactions} among simple, indistinguishable {\em agents}.
+Each agent has limited storage, represented by a single state from a fixed space.
+In the {\em probabilistic variant} considered here, a {\em random scheduler} selects an {\em interacting} pair uniformly at random at each step.
+Beyond {\em state utilisation}, we consider the {\em stabilisation time}, defined as the number of interactions to reach a final configuration divided by the population size $n$.